 • Does your analytic mindset allow you to be comfortable with – even relish – ambiguity and uncertainty?

 • Do you help your teammates understand and use analytic approaches and thinking?

-• Perhaps most important, do you use language effectively as an analytic tool, e.g., when the team is facing a muddle, are you the one who can verbally separate the threads, clarify them, and guide the team to understand their relative weight and importance?
+• Do you use language effectively as an analytic tool, e.g., when the team is facing a muddle, are you the one who can verbally separate the threads, clarify them, and guide the team to understand their relative weight and importance?

 As the HBS website indicates, for HBS, analytical aptitude is not a solitary feast (regardless of how hearty the analytic appetite).
-You’ve got to bring your analytical chops to the table, i.e., to classroom debates and case studies, projects, etc. Therefore, you must be able not only to read and play the analytic score – but also to improvise, on the spot and with other virtuosos.
+You’ve got to bring your analytical chops to the table, i.e., to classroom debates and case studies, projects, etc. Therefore, to use a music analogy, you must be able not only to read and play the analytic score – but also to improvise, on the spot and with other virtuosos.

-The adcom will grasp your analytic aptitude from your transcript(s), test score, and resume.
-But if you feel these elements don’t properly show this dimension, use other parts of the application (essay, short answers, additional info, recommendations) to amplify it.
+The adcom will grasp your analytic aptitude from your transcript(s), test score(s), and resume.
+But if you feel these elements don’t adequately show this dimension, use other parts of the application (essay, short answers, additional info, recommendations) to amplify it.

 As for showing analytical appetite:

 • Your resume may reflect this quality, depending on your work.

 • Invite your recommenders to discuss this quality and to provide examples.